signet-marigold/anhack.xyz/content/_index.md

 this is my personal site for mayhem & mischief
 I hope your day was full of industrial sabotage (｡•̀‿ -｡)

-this website anonymously (without cookies) collects basic analytics on a self hosted instance of [umami](https://umami.is/)
-for the sake of transparency those analytics are viewable [here](https://data-sb-v-analytics.anhack.com/share/3SKpsTgESfggNkdM/anhack)

 {{< img src="/images/singles-resources/index/stickfight.jpg" class="stretch" caption="sticky bois" alt="stick figures fighting" >}}

 ## Socials